 Despite negative rumors about silver restorations, there is currently no evidence that this type of restoration is harmful to patient health, and the ADA, FDA, and World Health Organization, and US Centers for Disease Control and Prevention all agree that this type of restoration is safe, based off of scientific research.
 Read more about amalgam restorations by clicking here.

 This material tends to de-bond from the natural tooth structure over time, and may require replacement periodically, making it a more expensive restoration due to replacement intervals.
+Patients usually like this type of restoration if they are very conscious of their aesthetics.

 This type of material is more technique sensitive and takes longer to place, making it a more expensive restoration.